Daily Advice

 Inner Circle

 .
 Every week, his comments and recommendations on a selection of the most intriguing questions of the past week go out to all Inner Circle members.
-And every Friday, we offer you one of the highlights from these Q&A sessions.
+And each week, we offer you one of the highlights from these Q&A sessions.
+Last week, one Inner Circle member asked for stock investing advice on one of the world’s largest chemical manufacturers.
+Pat notes that the company has made headway with new specialty chemicals, but that its future is closely tied to the economic recovery.

 ...